zakuArbor/blog/_posts/programming/2021-04-14-building-code.md

 ---
 layout: post
-title: A Dive to Build - Part 2 of the Build Series
+title: A Dive to the Build Process - What Goes On When You Press the Play Button
 categories: [programming]
 ---